Leadership

 Kishan Khoday

-In addition to his current role as UNDP Resident Representative to the Bahamas, Belize, Bermuda, Cayman Islands, Jamaica and Turks and Caicos Islands, Kishan also serves as Representative in these countries for the UN Capital Development Fund (UNCDF) and UN Volunteers (UNV), both UNDP-hosted entities.
+In addition to his current role as UNDP Resident Representative for The Bahamas, Belize, Bermuda, Cayman Islands, Jamaica and Turks and Caicos Islands, Kishan also serves as Representative in these countries for UNDP-hosted entities such as UN Volunteers (UNV) and the UN Capital Development Fund (UNCDF).

 Lesley-Ann Dixon Ennevor, UNDP Assistant Resident Representative